woledzki/Phabric/README.markdown

 </pre>

 *Note: * The following example just shows relational data functionality.
-Other translations are required on names and data for the example to work.
+Other transformations are required on names and data for the example to work.

 From a Behat feature file: